WimDeMeester/eFinder/README.md

 - Connect the Raspberry Pi Pico to your computer, while pushing the reset button.
 - Start *Thonny* and select to install micropython (at the bottom right).
 - The Raspberry Pi Pico will automatically reboot and install micropython.
-- After the Raspberry Pi Pico was restarted, open **main.py** in Thonny and select **Save As...**.
+- After the Raspberry Pi Pico was restarted, open **main_eF1_2.py** in Thonny and select **Save As...**.
 Select the Raspberry Pi Pico and save the file as **main.py**.
-The screen of the handbox should show *ScopeDog eFinder - No eFinder yet*.
+The screen of the handbox should show *ScopeDog - with eFinder - waiting for host*.
+- Once this is loaded (as main.py) the usual Thonny stop won’t work.
+To stop the code (ie for an update) plug in handset with ‘OK’ button pressed.

 ### Changelog